shahiro770/MaxBipartiteMatcher/README.md

 ### Setup

 Click the v1.0.0 Launch underneath releases.
-From there download the MaxBipartiteMatcher.jar.zip and unzip it in your desired directory.
+Next, download the MaxBipartiteMatcher.jar.zip and unzip it in your desired directory.
 Finally, navigate to that directory in your favourite command-line interface and run the following command to start the program.